matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 epochal time model.
 This is _still_ the epochal time model.
 For any value that is going to participate in an STM transaction, it is still the same thing.
 You are going to have some function on the past produce the future.
-A pure function and values in and out.
+A pure function, and values in and out.

 [Time 0:53:58]